 The Bible describes the church as a house of prayer.
 In our gathering, you can expect the service to be punctuated by times of prayer.
 One such time is the "pastoral prayer,” when one of our elders spends an extended time praying for the members and mission of our church, other churches in our area, and the spread of the gospel to the nations.

 Another consistent element of our service is the public reading of Scripture.
 We encourage you to look up the passage in your Bible if you’ve brought one or follow along with the printed text on the screen.
 We begin and end our service with God’s word, and before the sermon you will hear the passage of scripture from which the pastor will preach.

 The preaching at Christ Redeemer will typically be expositional, which simply means that we preach through books of the Bible.
 Our aim is to dig deeply into each passage in order to understand what God is teaching us and how it applies to our lives.
 Our sermon series typically alternate between Old and New Testaments, but all sermons are Gospel-centered, since Jesus is the focal point of every book of the Bible.

-We observe the Lord’s Supper monthly in order to remember Christ’s atoning death and our identity as members of one body.
+We observe the Lord’s Supper weekly in order to remember Christ’s atoning death and our identity as members of one body.
 This is also a time for repentance and renewal.
 We invite people to take time for personal reflection and prayer before partaking of the Supper itself.